 2.1.
 Material

-Nine plots representative of forest management in Western Europe (Becker & Beimgraben 2001, Jullien et al 2013) were selected (Table 1).objective was not to study the role of forest management but to have a sufficient diversity of growth history.
+Nine plots representative of forest management of beech (Fagus sylvatica L.) in Western Europe (Becker & Beimgraben 2001, Jullien et al 2013) were selected (Table 1).
 Up to ten trees per plot (86 in total) were selected for the measurement of wood properties (Table 1).
 All trees were dominant or co-dominant and their mean diameter at breast height was around 60 cm (Table 2).

 Table 1.
 Characteristics of the studied plots